catronomix/catro-modulo/README.md

 CM-1: 8xlfo <br>
-8 LFOs that blend between sine, square, saw and triangle waves Rate is from very slow to audio rate
+8 LFOs that blend between sine, square, saw and triangle waves Rate is from very very slow to audio rate
-Mix output is the average of all LFOs
+The rate can be synced to a bpm cv signal from vcClk (from /32 up to x32) Mix output is the average of all LFOs with a connected output

 CM-2: 8xatn<br>
-8 attenuverters with offset
-Mix output is the average of all outputs that have an input connected
+8 attenuverters with scale and offset parameters, as well as modulation cv inputs Mix output is the average of all outputs that have an input connected x2 overdrive switch for amplifying signals (useful for changing ±5V to ±10V)

 CM-3: PreSetSeq<br>
 Preset sequencer and morpher